marniiii/TestJavaScriptWebApp/README.md

 # TestJavaScriptWebApp

 TestJavaScriptWebApp is a simple javascript web application.
-It allows user's to grab user data from https://jsonplaceholder.typicode.com/users and filter it by name, email, or company
+It allows user's to grab user data from https://jsonplaceholder.typicode.com/users and filter it by name, email, or company.

 ## Table of Contents
 - [Features](#features)